 On Saturday evening 2 October, a Malayan tapir was born in Blijdorp Zoo, after a gestation period of over 400 days.
 Her name is Krissy.
 She is still brown with white stripes.
 After about three months the stripes and spots of her fur start to fade and within six months they have almost completely disappeared.
 When do you come and admire Krissy?
 More about Krissy >

-On May 5th 2021, an Asian elephant was born, on Liberation Day.
+On May 5th 2021, an Asian elephant was born.
 It is the fifteenth healthy elephant born in Rotterdam.
 For the twenty-year-old mother Bangka this is her third young.
 The elephant family at Blijdorp has a tight social structure.
 Her mother Irma has supported Bangka during her previous births (Sunay & Faya).

 The white light you see at night is infrared light, that doesn’t affect the animals.
 With this infrared light the keepers can keep a close eye on the elephants.

 Watch live in our shark basin!
 Relax or get inspired by the serene images of sharks, sea turtles and other Atlantic inhabitants.
 Enjoy!